Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

 Haptics are more personal.
-If the controller feedback helps you feel weapon cadence or immersion, keep it on at a reduced strength.
-If the vibration muddies timing, especially in high-pressure fights, lower it or disable it.
-The same logic applies to adaptive trigger resistance if your version supports it: cinematic feedback is nice until it interferes with a fast follow-up shot or a clean emergency input.
+If the controller feedback helps you feel weapon cadence or immersion, keep it on at reduced strength.
+If the vibration muddies timing in high-pressure fights, lower it or disable it.
+The same logic applies to adaptive trigger resistance: cinematic feedback is nice until it interferes with a fast follow-up shot or a clean emergency input.

-Saros also appears to include gameplay-side options that matter as much as raw controls.
-The big ones are protective world modifiers and fall-protection style settings.
-If you are bouncing off the game early, these are not “fake wins.”
-They are tools for getting meaningful practice instead of throwing away runs to the same avoidable problem.
+Saros’ Gameplay menu includes comfort options that matter as much as raw controls.
+The two to know are Fall Protection and Protection Modifiers.
+If you are bouncing off the game early, these are not fake wins.
+They let you get meaningful practice instead of throwing away runs to the same avoidable problem.